MaddyGutieruiz/nosql-challenge/README.md

 Jupyter Notebook file for Part 2:NoSQL_analysis_starter can be found here: https://github.com/MaddyGutieruiz/nosql-challenge/blob/main/NoSQL_analysis_starter.ipynb

+### Additional comments/note for grader:
-Additional comments: I did have some issues with the Rating Value portion of Part 2:NoSQL_analysis_starter .
-I am not sure if I was not pulling the file correctly or if the code was just wrong.
-Any comment would be helpful when grading.
+I did have some issues with the Rating Value portion of Part 2:NoSQL_analysis_starter.
+I am not sure if I was not pulling the file correctly or if the code was just wrong, but I kept getting "Zeros" for my count results.
+Any comments or feedback when grading on those sections would be helpful.
 Thank you!